 These reports are mailed to the candidate’s designated institution within seven to ten business days.
 Candidates may not receive an official score report if the candidate has previously taken the test and has not paid the testing and administration fee.
 DSST currently does not prevent DANTES-funded candidates from completing a test without payment.

 Candidates must wait 30 days from the last testing date before retesting on the same exam title.
-Candidates who test on the same exam title within 30 days will receive an “Invalid” Score Report.
+Candidates who test on the same exam title within 30 days will receive an invalis score report.

-To be considered for the Registered Nursing program, all applicants must take the HESI LPN to ADN or the HESI EMS to ADN entrance exam and the ACCUPLACER Reading exam.
-Both the HESI and the ACCUPLACER Reading exams must be taken at the same time on one of the scheduled dates and times at the Beebe campus or the Searcy campus during the semester prior to the applicant’s start date.
+To be considered for the Registered Nursing program, all applicants must take the HESI LPN to ADN or the HESI EMS to ADN entrance exam and the Acuplacer reading exam.
+Both the HESI and the Accuplacer reading exams must be taken at the same time on one of the scheduled dates and times at the Beebe or Searcy campus during the semester prior to the applicant’s start date.
 Plan ahead and prepare well for the exam.
-The testing schedule is limited; don’t wait and risk your seat in the ADN program!
-Remember that if you do not achieve the minimum score, you will need to remediate, study more, and retest.
+The testing schedule is limited, so don’t wait and risk your seat in the program.
+Remember that if you do not achieve the minimum score, you will need to remediate, study more and retest.
 Remember that the testing must be done on the scheduled days and times.

 Pricing of Tests

-- Prospective RN students are also required to take reading Accuplacer
+- Prospective RN students are also required to take the Accuplacer reading exam.

-The ACCUPLACER Reading test assesses your ability to derive meaning from a range of texts and to determine the meaning of words and phrases in short and extended contexts.
-Passages on the test cover a range of content areas, writing modes, and complexities.
+The Accuplacer reading test assesses your ability to derive meaning from a range of texts and to determine the meaning of words and phrases in short and extended contexts.
+Passages on the test cover a range of content areas, writing modes and complexities.
 Both single and paired passages are included.
-The ACCUPLACER Reading subtest is a computer-adaptive, untimed test designed to help accurately place students into appropriate class levels by assessing their skills and knowledge.
+The Accuplacer reading subtest is a computer-adaptive, untimed test designed to help accurately place students into appropriate class levels by assessing their skills and knowledge.
 Computer adaptive testing means that the test will use a complex algorithm to adjust the complexity level of the questions over time based on your previous responses.
 The result is an accurate representation of your capabilities with no outside influence.
-As such, the test is not scored as either passing or failing; instead, the test reflects your aptitude upon completion.
-Applicants must earn a minimum Reading score of 253.
+As such, the test is not scored as either passing or failing, and instead reflects your aptitude upon completion.
+Applicants must earn a minimum reading score of 253.

 HESI LPN to ADN Entrance Exam